cis110/cis110.github.io/resources/getting_help.md

 ### Getting Help in CIS 110

 The CIS 110 teaching staff works very hard to provide as much support as we can for the students of the course.
-Below, we've outlined the best ways to seek out extra help in the course.
+Below, we've outlined the best ways to seek out help in the course.

 ---